Cornslakes/Machine-Learning-Project-WWI21DSB/README.md

 # Setup details

+Please bare in mind that setup is only tested for Windows based machines. <br>

 1. To dodge issues with your current tensorflow version on your machine it's highly recommended to create a python virtual environment on your machine<br>
    -> 1.1 `python -m venv "name"`<br>
    -> 1.2 `.\"name"\Scripts\activate`<br>